-The following table sets forth a summary of the changes in the fair value of the Company's Level 3 financial liabilities (in thousands):
+The following table sets forth a summary of the changes in the estimated fair value of the Company's convertible preferred stock warrants, which were measured at fair value on a recurring basis until their conversion to common stock warrants and related reclassification to additional paid-in capital (in thousands):

-Year Ended December 31,
+Yea , , ,

-2012 2013
+2014 2013

-Fair value, beginning of period \$ 216 \$ 518
+Fair value, beginning of year \$ 3,419 \$ 518

-Change in fair value recorded as a loss in other expense, net 302 2,901
+Change in fair value recorded as a loss in other expense, net 3,324 2,901

+Reclassification of warrant liability to additional paid-in

+capital (6,743)

-Fair value, end of period \$ 518 \$ 3,419
+Fair value, end of year \$ 3,419

-The determination of the fair value of the convertible preferred stock warrants is discussed in Note 8.
+The determination of the fair value of the convertible preferred stock warrants is discussed in Note 6.
 Generally, increases or decreases in the fair value of the underlying convertible preferred stock would result in a directionally similar impact in the fair value measurement of the warrant liability.